 Euro Truck Simulator 2

-Europe boasts plenty of distinct challenges for truckers that just aren’t present in the United States – narrower roads, differing international road rules, roundabouts.
+Europe boasts plenty of distinct challenges for truckers that just aren’t present in the United States – narrower roads, differing international road rules, and roundabouts.
 Euro Truck Simulator 2 is also older than ATS, which is generally a good thing in the sim community as it means there’s more content, like map expansions and truck brands.
 The base European map is also much larger and more densely packed than its US counterpart, so if you’re after greater variety, then Euro Truck Simulator 2 might be the best option.

 Like its forebear, MudRunner, SnowRunner is brutally difficult, consistently unforgiving, and will swallow up colossal portions of your life for shockingly little progress.
 No, don’t go!
 It’s not for everyone, sure, but if exploring sprawling open worlds while spewing carbon from immensely powerful engines and battling the meticulously simulated elements sounds like your jam, you’re in for a good time.
 We happen to love it, as our SnowRunner review attests.

-The game’s astonishing mud, snow, and water physics conspire to create some of the most punishing landscapes in gaming, while it’s thumping great trucks and smaller scouts are a joy to haul about.
-Yes, you’ll regularly spend upwards of 20 minutes painstakingly wiggling your way out of deep, clinging mud, but when you emerge – after carefully balancing your throttle and steering in a low gear with diff lock on – you’ll feel superhuman.
+The game’s astonishing mud, snow, and water physics conspire to create some of the most punishing landscapes in gaming, while its thumping great trucks and smaller scouts are a joy to haul about.
+Yes, you’ll regularly spend upwards of 20 minutes painstakingly wiggling your way out of deep, clinging mud, but when you emerge – after carefully balancing your throttle and steering in a low gear with the differential lock on – you’ll feel superhuman.
 It’s as satisfying as beating a Dark Souls boss, which is high praise indeed.

 FIA European Truck Racing Championship